techidaily/site-facebook/source/_posts/a-different-look-at-online-connectivity-metrics.md

  When businesses plan their route to market and their strategy, they have to consider the target market.
 This usually considers age, location, and other demographics like that.
 Target market can be broken down even further to the target accessible market (TAM), who are those you can actually reach.

- Even with an incredibly broad target market, like Facebook's undoubtedly is, there comes a point when you[run out of people who want to sign up](https://www.makeuseof.com/facebook-popularity-peak/) .
+ Even with an incredibly broad target market, like Facebook's undoubtedly is, there comes a point when you [run out of people who want to sign up](https://www.makeuseof.com/facebook-popularity-peak/) .
 In this case, it's because a lot of them are already signed up, but there's a portion of the market who just aren't interested.

 ![Critical Mass Graph](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/02/Critical-Mass-Graph.jpg)